m5c/EthereumGuide/ethereum-guide.md

         Account #0: {564a2f909e604268d865654086a36f19ac915b07} keystore:///home/schieder/.ethereum/keystore/UTC--2018-04-11T13-03-56.222342097Z--564a2f909e604268d865654086a36f19ac915b07

-## Mining
+## Balance

 *Additional information and commands realted to mining can be found [here](https://github.com/ethereum/go-ethereum/wiki/mining) and [here](https://github.com/turboprep/geth-tutorial).*

-### Balance

 Each account has an amount of ether attached.
-To query your balance, open the console with
+This amount can be considered as *funds*.
+Stakeholders who want to deposit something into the blockchain must pay a tiny amount of ether to do so.
+Without ether, accounts are very limited in their actions.

+### Querrying

+Once you have an account, you can easily find out the attached balance.
+Open the console with

         geth --nodiscover console